 The National Park Service offers a lifetime America the Beautiful Senior Pass for U.S. citizens or permanent residents over 62 for just $80.
 You can also get an annual pass for $20.
 With this pass, anyone traveling in your car also enters the park for free.
 As the pass holder, you receive discounts on amenities within national parks like camping, swimming, boating, and guided tours.
 The cost to enter a national park can be as high as $35, so this financial perk for seniors shouldn’t be missed for those who like to travel.

-Social Security Checks
+Social Security

-Another well known financial perk for seniors is qualifying for Social Security and Medicare.
+Another well-known financial perk for seniors is qualifying for Social Security and Medicare.
 Retirees can start receiving benefits from the Social Security Administration as early as 62, but the longer you wait (up to age 70), the more money you get each month.
 The number of years you worked and how much money you made during that time also influences your benefit amount.
 If you are over 65 and own few assets (home, property, etc.), you might qualify for supplemental income from the Social Security Administration.

-Free Health Insurance
+Subsidized Health Insurance

 After you turn 65, you no longer have to stress over finding and keeping a job with healthcare benefits.
 Medicare is our country’s health insurance program for seniors and people with disabilities and chronic illnesses.
 Typically, you just need to be 65 years old, and either you or your spouse must have worked and paid Medicare taxes for at least 10 years.
 For additional qualifying details, visit the U.S. Department of Health and Human Services website.